-Next generation of Plant Breeding: Molecular Breeding.
+Next Generation of Plant Breeding:

 Over the last decades, plant breeding has moved from being a completely phenotyping-based process to having an increased reliance on some level of genotype-based selection.
 Genomic selection is a form of marker-assisted selection in which genetic markers covering the whole genome are used to improve quantitative traits.

 Using genetic pools of male and female parents cause heterosis resulting in high performing varieties.
 Markerassisted selection helps to select traits of interest such as productivity, resistance or tolerance in order to speed up the development of new varieties.

 We wanted to take a look behind the scenes.
 Therefore we spoke with ASUR Plant Breeding Nuno Almeida.